Music Inc: Why song rights sales are booming | DW | 05.05.2021

 Bob Dylan remains active on stage.
 Although his "Never Ending Tour" was interrupted in 2020 due to the COVID-19 pandemic, it has been in progress since 1988.
 The 79-year-old also released his 39th studio album in June 2020, the critically-acclaimed "Rough and Rowdy Ways," which came 58 years after the release of his debut album, "Bob Dylan."

-Music economist Peter Tschmuck of the University of Music and Performing Arts in Vienna says the motivations for these rights sales vary.
+The music economist Peter Tschmuck, of the University of Music and Performing Arts in Vienna, said the motivations for these rights sales varied.
 "It could be an additional source of income, since, after all, many performance opportunities have been eliminated," he says of younger artists selling publishing rights in the midst of a pandemic.
 Meanwhile, older artists like Dylan might be wanting to ensure that their music legacy is properly managed for future generations, Tschmuck believes.

 Selling rights has also become necessary in the brave new world of online music streaming, where revenues are much lower than traditional hard copy record sales.

-"There are still a lot of legacy contracts where artists are treated more or less the same way when they stream music as when they sell records," said Tschmuck.
-He says that what was a good deal for record sales is unsustainable for artists relying on low subscription price streaming services.
+"There are still a lot of legacy contracts where artists are treated more or less the same way when they stream music as when they sell records," Tschmuck said.
+He added that what was a good deal for record sales is unsustainable for artists relying on low-subscription-price streaming services.

 -